ssfaruqu/cse-225-final_proj/README.md

 There are 3 sections to this soundboard:

-1. Sound Keys
+1. Sound Keys:
 To play sounds, press either the A, B, 3, or 6 key.
 Only sound will play at a time (if you press another key while a sound is playing, the old sound will stop and the new one will play), and will play continuouslly.
 To stop a sound, press it's desginated key again.

-2. Mute
+2. Mute:
 To mute all sounds from playing, press C. To unmute, press C again.

-3. Volume
+3. Volume:
 To raise volume, press D (can raise it multiple times).
-To lowwer volume, press E (can lower it multiple times).
+To lower volume, press E (can lower it multiple times).
 There is a set cap to how volume can be raised or lowered

 Loading in sound files: